Continued enrollment in this program beyond the pre-professional stage is contingent upon:

 Fieldwork is required in almost all TAL courses.
 Students need to have at least one day a week available to be in a school placement during school hours.

 During the professional stage, students must also take and pass the Liberal Arts and Sciences Test (LAST) of the New York State Teacher Certification Exam (NYSTCE), a prerequisite for student teaching.
 Students are encouraged to take the LAST early in their program.
-The TAL Department offers workshops to help students prepare for the LAST.
+The TAL Department offers workshops as well as a non-credit course, TAL 399, to help students prepare for the LAST.

 Student teaching is usually completed in the last semester of the senior year.
 It is a full-time, 12-credit experience that consists of all-day student teaching in selected partnership schools, the student teaching seminar, and selected courses in Teaching and Learning.